What to Write in a New Home Card

 “Congratulations on your beautiful new home!
 May every room be filled with laughter, love, and countless happy memories.”

-Funny & Lighthearted
+Funny and Lighthearted

 “Good luck finding all the light switches!
 Wishing you lots of fun and minimal DIY disasters in your new home.”